instaclustr/terraform-provider-instaclustr/docs/data-sources/redis_cluster_v2_instance.md

 <br>ID of the Cluster Data Centre.<br><br>
 *___tag___*<br>
 <ins>Type</ins>: repeatable nested block, read-only, see [tag](#nested--tag) for nested schema<br>
 <br>List of tags to apply to the Data Centre.
 Tags are metadata labels which  allow you to identify, categorize and filter clusters.
-This can be useful for grouping together clusters into applications, environments, or any category that you require.<br><br>
+This can be useful for grouping together clusters into applications, environments, or any category that you require.
+Note `tag` is not supported in terrform lifecycle `ignore_changes`. <br><br>
 *___name___*<br>
 <ins>Type</ins>: string, read-only<br>
 <br>A logical name for the data centre within a cluster.
 These names must be unique in the cluster.<br><br>